EENI Global Business School

 Online Student (Master International Business Foreign Trade)

-Diploma in International Marketing and Internationalization
+Professional Certificate in Global Marketing and Internationalization

 Masters: Foreign Trade, International Business.

-Masters in International Business and Foreign Trade (MIB)
+Masters in International Business and Foreign Trade (MIB AI)

 Doctorate: World Trade.

-Doctorate in International Business (DIB) Online
+Doctorate in International Business (DIB AI) Online

 Languages: Masters, Doctorate, International Business, English or Study Doctorate in International Business in French Distribution internationale Study Master Doctorate in International Business in Spanish Distribucion internacional Masters Foreign Trade in Portuguese Distribuiçao internacional.

-1. Credits of the Subject “International Distribution”: 5 ECTS Credits
+1. Subject Credits “International Distribution”: 5 ECTS Credits

 2. Duration: 5 weeks